quelibrio/neo-NFT-contracts/README.md

 # neo-NTF-contracts
-Proposals of contracts and implementations related to NEP-10
+Proposals of contracts and implementations related to non fungible tokens Javascript, server side, and contracts all located in this repo